 Inner Dialogue

 Past experiences have a way of making you believe things that aren’t necessarily true about yourself.
 It’s important to try to replace those negative self-views or self-talk you have with something that’s a little more positive.
-Start small by repeating a positive mantra or affirmation to yourself to work towards shifting your internal dialogue.
-It might be something like “I am safe” or “I am lovable”.
+Start small by repeating a positive mantra to yourself to work towards shifting your internal dialogue.

 Setting Healthy Boundaries